-When I was just first learning about Agile and Scrum, I was trying to read as many books as I could on the topic.
-And one of the books talked about a guy applying Agile to his home renovation project.
-That was the first time I learned that you can do agile home renovation.
-As a result, when we recently moved into our new house and we wanted to spruce it up a little bit, I decided to apply agile to this project as well.
-I’ve applied agile principles to other areas of my life and got good results.
-Why not apply it here as well?
+When I first learned about Agile and Scrum, I tried to read as many books as I could on the topic.
+Eventually, one of those books mentioned a guy applying Agile to his home renovation project.
+That was the first time I realized you could do Agile home renovation.
+Later, when we moved into our new house and wanted to spruce it up, I decided to try Agile for this project as well.
+I had already applied Agile principles in other areas of my life with great results, so it felt natural to try it here too.

 Agile Home Renovation Principle #1: Work in Sprints

-Withing the Monthly Method, we do three-week sprints and then take one week off.
-I decided to stick with the same routine for the renovation projects as well.
-I narrowed down the focus to just one room per sprint.
+Within the Monthly Method, we run three-week sprints followed by a one-week break.
+I kept the same routine for renovations and narrowed the focus to just one room per sprint.

 Less overwhelm